astronomer/astronomer/docs/testing.md

 # Testing and the Astronomer Platform

-Astronomer has a couple of test suites to help you determine if you are ready for the next installation step or help you debug issues during this process.
+Astronomer has a set of test suites to help you determine if you are ready for the next installation step or to help you debug issues during this process.
-The test suites are:
+The current test suites are:

 - __prereq-tests__ - testing steps used during installation to ensure readiness
 - __platform-tests__ - tests run post installation to verify the platform